1

 Who We Want

-SPEVCO is looking for a full-time, program-specific Class A CDL Tour Manager who will travel with this program full-time in the state of Arkansas.
-As a Tour Manager, you'll partner with SPEVCO's Event Operations team and a partner Brand Ambassador to produce exciting and engaging Workforce Development events at high schools around the state of Arkansas.
-It is a requirement that you are a resident of the state of Arkansas.
+SPEVCO is looking for a full-time, program-specific Class A CDL Tour Manager who will travel with this program full-time in the state of Alabama.
+As a CDL Tour Manager, you'll partner with SPEVCO's Event Operations team and a Brand Ambassador partner to produce exciting and engaging Workforce Development events at high schools around the state of Alabama.
+It is a requirement that you live in, and are a resident of, the state of Alabama.
+You must also hold a Class A CDL from the state of Alabama.
+Sometimes a picture is worth a thousand words, so check out the link below for some video information on this amazing program.

 Positive energy, passion, and a high level of integrity are critical for this role.

-This program is called "Be Pro Be Proud", and this specific tour will run solely in the state of Arkansas.
-Be Pro Be Proud is aimed at engaging high school students, to explore careers in various skilled trades such as commercial driving, welding, heavy equipment operation, and more.
-Maybe you have a story to tell that will resonate with high schoolers looking for the next chapter in their lives.
+This program is called "Be Pro Be Proud", and this specific tour will run solely in the state of Alabama.
+Be Pro Be Proud is aimed at engaging high school students, exploring careers in various skilled trades such as commercial driving, welding, heavy equipment operation, and more.
+Maybe you have a story to tell that will resonate with high schoolers looking for the next chapter in their life.
 Do you have a background working with and/or educating high schoolers?
-Are you able to engage high schoolers in a positive way?
+Are you able to engage young people in a positive way?
 Do you have a high-energy, positive, patient, and encouraging personality?
+Do you have an impeccable commercial driving record?
 If yes, then we need to talk.
-Check the link below for more information on this amazing program.

 What You'll Be Doing